top of page

 Rosh Hashanah in the Park

 Rosh Hashanah is a Jewish holiday reserved to celebrate the New Year.
-I, along with other students in the Global Studies Program, attended the hour-long Rosh Hashanah service at Elizabeth Park.
+As part of the required religious service, I, along with other students in the Global Studies Program, attended the Rosh Hashanah event at Elizabeth Park.
 We were met with people celebrating with music and eating apples and honey for a healthy and sweet new year.
 Attending this event, I learned more about Judaism and how they celebrated and expressed their religious identity.

 September 30, 2024